 Matt has represented several financial services providers in key strategic transactions, including:

-- National Financial Partners (NFP) in connection with the sale of its advisory services business to Stone Point Capital, a significant minority investment in NFP by HPS Investment Partners, and multiple other financing transactions.
+- National Financial Partners (NFP) in connection with the sale of its advisory services business to Stone Point Capital, a significant minority investment in NFP by HPS Investment Partners, multiple other financing transactions, and the $13.4 billion sale of NFP to Aon.

 - BrightSphere Investment Group in connection with its dispositions of Barrow, Hanley, Mewhinney & Strauss; Copper Rock Capital; Investment Counselors of Maryland; Landmark Partners; Thompson, Siegel & Walmsley; and Campbell Global.